Dr. Roche, Registered Psychologist BC1610

 Practicing in the Fields of

 I am a Registered Psychologist in Burnaby, British Columbia.
-I see children, adolescents, adults and couples for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, ADD, autism spectrum disorder (ASD or Asperger's Disorder) and related issues.
-The focus of my practice is on testing or diagnostic services including psycho-educational, neuropsychological, developmental, and autism spectrum disorder/Asperger's disorder assessments and diagnosis.
+I see children, adolescents and adults for a variety of issues including: learning disabilities, dyslexia, depression, anxiety, OCD, ADHD, ADD, autism spectrum disorder (ASD or Asperger's Disorder) and related issues.
+The focus of my practice is on testing or diagnostic services including psycho-educational, neuropsychological, developmental, and autism spectrum disorder (Asperger's) assessments and diagnosis.

 AboUT My Background and Training